martinb3000/sudoku-rustic/README.md

-Some code for solving a Sudoku puzzle, not using recursion (except once).
+Some code for solving a Sudoku puzzle, mostly not using recursion.

 I wrote this as an exercise when learning Rust.